Notproginfinix/phhusson-treble_experimentations/Generic-System-Image-(GSI)-list.md

 https://magiskzip.com/gsi-list-phhusson/
 THIS PAGE CONTAINS ALL THE CONTENTS PREVIOUSLY LISTED HERE.

+PLEASE DO NOT EDIT THIS PAGE.
+THIS IS MADE BY THE COMMUNITY, FOR THE COMMUNITY, AND STUFF LIKE THIS IS HONESTLY SADDENING TO SEE.
+PLEASE STOP.

 Here's a collection of available GSIs, in order to keep it easy to choose what you want.

 - *Only use GSI images with an Android version that's higher or equal to the version of Android that came with your device.*